shiheqing/shiheqing.github.io/_pages/about.md

 Simple Codes
 ======
-I stored some simple codes written by me used for derivative pricing by solving a PDE via Monte Carlo, Finite Difference, or other numerical methods.
-Some codes about variety of closed form solutions are also available.
+I have written some simple codes used for derivative pricing by solving a PDE via Monte Carlo, Finite Difference, or other numerical methods.
+Some codes about variety of closed form solutions in option pricing or other topics are also available.
 If you are interested in those, you can visit my Github page.
 I will constantly update some simple codes there.